hex-a-dec/horsa/README.md

 The whole project is **object oriented** and structured as follow:
 - `main.py`: Python's wrapper entry point
 - `core/session.py`: this class is related to the core functionalities of Horsa (generate, interact)
-- `core/handler.py`: the handler class builds command understandable for Horsa's agents
+- `core/handler.py`: the handler class builds commands that can be interpreted by Horsa's agents
 - `core/request.py`: this class handles the communication between the wrapper and the agents
-- `core/config.py`: parameters configurable to customize the project
+- `core/config.py`: contains parameters configurable to customize the project
 - `output/`: generated webshells are written here
 - `implant/`: webshell templates can be found here (ASP.NET and PHP)

 ## [+] Recommended setup

-After`git clone` the project, you should a create a clean Python's virtual environment and install the requirements using #pip tool:
+After`git clone` the project, you should a create a clean Python's virtual environment and install the requirements using `pip` tool:
 ```bash
 cd horsa
 python -m virtualenv horsa-venv